 Nutrients in General

-borium and chlorine.
+barium and chlorine.
 Carbon is being absorbed through carbon dioxide.
 (In carbon dioxide one particle of carbon is attached to two particles of oxygen).
 Hydrogen and oxygen are mainly absorbed by means of water.
 (In water two particles of hydrogen are

 attached to 1 particle of oxygen).
 These matters have already been explained.

 Nitrogen together with phosphorus and potassium are the main ingredients in normal fertilizers.
 All proteins, also the ones in the plant, contain nitrogen.
 All enzymes (these are matters that regulate the character and speed of the chemical reactions in the plant) are proteins.
-Especially chlorophyll with which the plant produces sugars (with the help of light, water and carbon dioxide) contain many proteins and therefore a lot of nitrogen.
-From the previous you might understand why nitrogen is such an important nutrient for the plant.
+Especially chlorophyll with which the plant produces sugars (with the help of light, water, and carbon dioxide) contains many proteins and therefore a lot of nitrogen.
+From the previous, you might understand why nitrogen is such an important nutrient for the plant.
 When a plant receives too little it is first shown by the color.
 Because so much nitrogen is needed to make chlorophyll, a shortage will be noticed here first.
 The plant will become failingly light green.
 This fading starts first with the older leaves.
 BUT: when there is insufficient light it is of no use for the plant to make chlorophyll which also gives this light green color.
-When this is the cause however, the leaves also tend to “reach out for the light” in their shape.
-With a nitrogen shortage you don’t see this.
-Also with a nitrogen shortage the plant becomes more susceptible to mycosis.
+When this is the cause, however, the leaves also tend to “reach out for the light” in their shape.
+With a nitrogen shortage, you don’t see this.
+Also with a nitrogen shortage, the plant becomes more susceptible to mycosis.
 With too much nitrogen the opposite will happen.
 The plant becomes unnaturally dark green and the growth stagnates.

-Just like nitrogen, phosphorus is important for protein chemistry of the plant, especially in the regulation processes.
+Just like nitrogen, phosphorus is important for the protein chemistry of the plant, especially in the regulation processes.
 A shortage of it is expressed as slow growth and sometimes a purple-ish coloring of the whole leaf.
 The chance of a phosphorus shortage is small with the right nutrition.
 An excess is more likely to occur, especially with substrate cultivation, because phosphorus can accumulate in the root environment.
-When this happens the plant can’t absorb enough zinc so the symptoms are similar as with a lack of zinc (see Zn).
+When this happens the plant can’t absorb enough zinc so the symptoms are similar to with a lack of zinc (see Zn).

 Magnesium is necessary for the production of chlorophyll.
-With a deficiency the plant will yellow between the veins, initially in the older (strange enough not in the very oldest) leaves.
+With a deficiency, the plant will yellow between the veins, initially in the older (strange enough not in the very oldest) leaves.
 Your “favorite plant” is a true magnesium lover.
 Too much would make the

 This nutrient is “built-in” the cell walls and membranes of the plant cells.
 A shortage might occur in the leaves when the relative humidity is too high (and they cannot evaporate enough water), and with a potassium overdose.
 With a lack of calcium, the

 young leaves and new buds die.
 The plant also becomes very susceptible to mycosis.
-If the calcium deficiency is being caused by a too high humidity, the entire crop can be ruined in no time through molding.
+If the calcium deficiency is being caused by too high humidity, the entire crop can be ruined in no time through molding.
 An overdose of calcium has never been established

 with this plant.

 The plant uses iron in its enzymes.
 When growing on soil, both overdose and deficiencies are unknown.
-When growing on rock wool however, an iron deficiency might occur as a consequence of a too high pH.
+When growing on rock wool, however, an iron deficiency might occur as a consequence of a too high pH.
 An iron deficiency is easily recognized by the chlorosis of leaf tissue on the growing shoots.
 Leaves in the shoots have a network of green veins which stand out among the

 yellow or white tissue between the veins.

 The plant also uses this in its enzymes.
 Deficiencies and overdoses are both unknown when growing on soil.
 A lack might occur when growing on rock wool because of a too high pH.
-This is recognized by a yellowing between the veins of the new leaves (but not the very newest).
+This is recognized by yellowing between the veins of the new leaves (but not the very newest).

 Copper deficiencies are extremely rare.
-Be careful not to confuse this deficiency with the symptoms of over fertilization.
+Be careful not to confuse this deficiency with the symptoms of over-fertilization.

 Zinc is also used in the enzymes.
 A zinc deficiency is usually the result of an overdose of phosphorus.
 The symptoms are chlorosis of tissue between the veins of top shoots starting at the base of the leaf.
 A radial or horizontal twisting of the leaf blades in the growing shoots is a dead give away.

 The plant needs boron to transport sugars.
-When there is a deficiency symptoms first appear on the growing shoots which turn brown or gray and die.
+When there is a deficiency symptom first appear on the growing shoots which turn brown or gray and die.
 The shoots may look burnt.
 A good indication of B deficiency is that after the top shoot dies, actively growing side shoots start to grow but die also.